 El Hotelito Perdido is a cute and cozy hostel in the jungle surrounding the Sweet River.
 This place gets an incredible guest score and people tend to stay longer than intended.

-Hotelito Perdido is another one of these travelers favorites for the area.
+Hotelito Perdido is another one of these travelers favourites for the area.
 It’s located almost in the middle between Rio Dulce and Livingston.

 You can either book a bed in a dorm room or get yourself a private room.

 Casa Perico - Popular River Lodge

 Hotel Casa Perico is another river lodge, located in one of the side rivers of El Golfete.

 This lodge has an on-site restaurant and bar.